USDA FoodKeeper – Cold Storage Guidelines

 To tell if Lobster Fresh Raw has gone bad, look for a strong fishy odor or any unusual smell.
 Check for slimy or discolored patches on the shell, as well as any visible mold.
 Press the lobster's tail and claws – they should feel firm and springy, not mushy or overly soft.

 Consuming raw lobster poses risks of foodborne illnesses such as Vibrio vulnificus and parasites like Anisakis.
-To prevent illness, ensure lobsters are properly handled, cooked to the recommended internal temperature of 145°F, and avoid cross-contamination with other foods.
+To reduce the risk of foodborne illness, ensure lobsters are properly handled, cooked to the recommended internal temperature of 145°F, and avoid cross-contamination with other foods.
 High-risk scenarios include eating undercooked or mishandled lobster.

 For optimal storage, keep live lobsters in a moist, cool environment and cook them within 24 hours of purchase.
 Cooked lobster meat should be refrigerated promptly and consumed within 2 days.
 To maintain freshness, store lobster in airtight containers or vacuum-sealed bags with ice packs to prevent moisture loss and freezer burn.